 The OMS will also provide the capability to operate independently when in isolation and reconnect to the global cloud network when conditions are feasible.

 The aircraft will be installed with fly-by-wire flight controls and the APG-82(V)1 active electronically scanned array (AESA) radar, which will offer extended range and improved multi-target track and precision engagement capabilities.

 The radar will provide the ability to detect, identify and track multiple air and surface targets at longer stand-off ranges, supporting informed and faster decision-making during conflicts.

 The F-15EX fighter jet is powered by two F110-GE-129 engines, with each generating a thrust of 29,000lb.

 The aircraft can fly at a speed of Mach 2.5, which makes it the world’s fastest fighter jet.
 It has a range of 1,200nm allowing it to strike deep targets.

-GE Aviation received a lot one contract from the Air Force Life Cycle Management Center (AFLCM) for the production of 19 F110-GE-129 engines for the F-15EX aircraft in June 2020.
-The contract also includes the installation and supply of spares and advanced engine monitoring system computers.
+GE Aviation received a lot one contract from the Air Force Life Cycle Management Center (AFLCM) to develop 19 F110-GE-129 engines for the F-15EX aircraft in June 2020.
+The contract also includes the installation and supply of spare components and advanced engine monitoring system computers.

 Boeing selected Raytheon Intelligence & Space (RI&S) to supply the APG-82(V)1 AESA radar for the F-15EX fighter aircraft in October 2020.
-RI&S will provide eight radar systems by 2022, under the terms of the contract.
+RI&S will provide eight radar systems by 2022, under the contract.